CollegeBoreal/Laboratoires/3202/proliant/RAID/README.md

 <img src="images/IMG_1876.JPG" width="1224" heidth="1632"></img>

-:pushpin: Only with the controller that RAID5 functionnality is ON (otherwise only RAID0 works)
+:pushpin: Only with the controller that RAID5 functionnality is ON (otherwise only RAID0 is ON)

 <img src="images/IMG_1877.JPG" width="1632" heidth="1224"></img>